organisciak/dissertation/document/2_crowdsourcing.md

 @quinn_human_2011 offer a taxonomy of human computation, classifying along dimensions of motivation, quality control, aggregation, human skill, process order, and task-request cardinality.
-In synthesizing the various definitions of human computation in relation to crowdsourcing, collection intelligence, and social computing, @quinn_human_2011 note two characteristics of consensus in the definition: that "the problems fit the general paradigm of computation, and as such might someday be solvable by computers", and that "the human participation is direction by the computational system or process".
+In synthesizing the various definitions of human computation in relation to crowdsourcing, collection intelligence, and social computing, @quinn_human_2011 note two characteristics of consensus in the definition: that "the problems fit the general paradigm of computation, and as such might someday be solvable by computers", and that "the human participation is directed by the computational system or process".

 As noted by @law_human_2011, Turing defined the purpose of computers as carrying out operations that humans would normally do.
 Human Computation, then, refers to utilizing humans for operations that computers are not capable of performing yet.